zackkrida/fauxpenverse/rfcs/20220307-monitoring_across_the_stack.md

 AWS's documentation for CloudWatch is downright cryptic.
 There are decent overviews about the _concepts_, but implementing new monitors in Python or JavaScript might as well be esoteric knowledge.
 The libraries are extremely low-level for what they're doing and require you to manage batched event reporting by hand, something other client libraries for competing services like Prometheu's clients or statsd for Graphite handle out of the box.

 Additionally, it is a proprietary service.
 We would not be able to get our metrics out of AWS and if we decided to move away from AWS this would be a huge hurdle to overcome if we invest into it.
-Likewise, anyone else trying to deploy Openverse anywhere other than AWS would have to do work to tear out the CloudWatch stuff as there are no alternative backends for it the way there are for S3.
+Likewise, anyone else trying to deploy fauxpenverse anywhere other than AWS would have to do work to tear out the CloudWatch stuff as there are no alternative backends for it the way there are for S3.
 More on this below.

 ### Other extremely low level monitoring tools